ompatre/Calculator/README.md

 # Calculator
-Javascipt based calculator designed with html&CSS .
+Calculator designed with html&CSS , coded with JavaScript.
 Click on the link:
 https://ompatre.github.io/Calculator/